grafana/agent/docs/sources/flow/reference/stdlib/json_decode.md

 title: json_decode
 ---

-# `json_decode` Function
+# json_decode

-`json_decode` decodes a string representing JSON into a River value.
-`json_decode` will fail if the string argument provided cannot be parsed as JSON.
+The `json_decode` function decodes a string representing JSON into a River value. `json_decode` fails if the string argument provided cannot be parsed as JSON.

 A common use case of `json_decode` is to decode the output of a